hex0cter/notes/README.md

 # Quick notes
+Take quick notes right away from your browser!

 This is a tiny web app that allows you take a quick note right in your browser.
 It uses the local storage feature from the browser so changes persist on reload.